Specialist Services has successfully completed the 20 man accommodation extension project awarded by SBM

-On 2nd May 2013, SBM awarded Specialist Services Group the contract for EPC works for the 20 Man Accommodation module to be installed on a Floating Production Storage and Offloading (FPSO) for deep-water exploration and production offshore Brazil.
+On 2nd May 2013, SBM awarded Specialist Services the contract for EPC works for the 20 Man Accommodation module to be installed on a Floating Production Storage and Offloading (FPSO) for deep-water exploration and production offshore Brazil.

 Client: SBM Malaysia